the-kim-jong-un/Automatic-Dead-Pixel-Finder/README.md

 ### Why have I coded something like that when there is better software elsewhere
-A company needed an automatic and wuick way of finding very easily dead pixels of many computer screens.
+A company needed an automatic and quick way of finding dead pixels among many computer screens.
+They therefore needed only 3 pictures, and with that only, the software could figure out "if and where" there were dead pixels among their screens.